Soviet cruiser Vasily Chapayev: 1980s and end of service

-After a short anti-submarine exercise in February, on 29 March 1985, Vasily Chapayev accompanied Nikolayev, Novorossiysk and a host of smaller vessels under the command of Vice-Admiral Rostislav Leonidovich Dymov to the Pacific Ocean undertake a major exercise to test the joint operations capability of the Soviet armed forces.
-The fleet progressed to the coast of Hawaii, and proceeded to run a simulated attack on Pearl Habor.
-The test proved the value of a co-ordinated attack by aircraft, ships and submarines using long-range cruise missiles.
+On 29 March 1985, Vasily Chapayev accompanied Nikolayev, Novorossiysk and a host of smaller vessels under the command of Vice-Admiral Rostislav Leonidovich Dymov for the Pacific Ocean to undertake a major exercise to test the joint operations capability within the Soviet armed forces.
+The fleet progressed to the coast of Hawaii, and proceeded to run a simulated attack on Pearl Harbor.
+The operation included coordination between vessels above and below the sea, and aircraft flying from the aircraft carrier.
+The outcome of the test proved to the Soviet military leadership the value of co-ordinated attacks by aircraft, ships and submarines using long-range cruise missiles.
 The fleet then proceeded to the Philippine Sea and undertook anti-submarine operations to identify the US Navy ballistic missile submarines that operated in the area.
 September found the vessel off the coast of Vietnam undertaking further weapon tests.
 The voyage was considered a success.

 Between 15 and 17 October 1986, the ship was involved in the first joint exercise between the Soviet Union and the Korean People's Navy, simulating an amphibious attack on Rason.
-The crew was subsequently named amongst the most capable in the Soviet Navy at anti-submarine warfare.
-However, over the following years, the amount of activity that the vessel saw decreased substantially.
+This was a time of heightened belligerent activity by North Korea and a peak of violations of the fragile peace between the country and South Korea, with ten times as many as ten years previously.
+The crew was subsequently named by the Soviet Navy amongst the most capable in the force at anti-submarine warfare.
+Nonetheless, over the following years, the amount of activity that the vessel saw decreased substantially.
 With the end of the Cold War and the dissolution of the Soviet Union in 1991, the navy reassessed its need for a large fleet and decided to retire some of its larger and more expensive ships.
 The class of warships was to be transferred to the Russian Navy.
-However, on 5 March 1992, the Vasily Chapayev was removed from active service.
+Despite this, on 5 March 1992, Vasily Chapayev was removed from active service.
 On 30 June 1993, the vessel was struck, decommissioned and transferred to be broken up, a process that started on 31 December.